Classification in Equilibrium: Structure of Optimal Decision Rules: Abstract

 \section{Abstract}

 This paper characterizes optimal classification when individuals adjust their behavior in response to the classification rule.
 We model the interaction between a designer and a population as a Stackelberg game: the designer selects a classification rule anticipating how individuals will comply, cheat, or abstain in order to obtain a favorable classification.
-Under standard monotone likelihood ratio assumptions, optimal rules belong to a small and interpretable family---single-threshold and two-cut rules---that encompass both conventional and counterintuitive designs.
-Our results depart sharply from prior findings that optimal classifiers reward higher signals: in equilibrium, the designer may deliberately reward those with lower likelihood ratios or concentrate rewards/penalties in a middle band to improve informational quality.
+Under standard monotone likelihood ratio assumptions, and for a general set of classification objectives, optimal rules belong to a small and interpretable family---single-threshold and two-cut rules---that encompass both conventional and counterintuitive designs.
+Our results depart sharply from prior findings that optimal classifiers reward higher signals.
+In equilibrium, global accuracy can be maximized by rewarding those with lower likelihood ratios or by concentrating rewards or penalties in a middle band to improve informational quality.
+We further characterize classification objectives that rule out socially harmful equilibria that disincentivize compliance for some populations.